Hulk Hogan's Lawyer Is Now Going After Jezebel, Editors

 Scherick has hired attorney Charles J. Harder to help him sue the site.
 The lawsuit also names article author Anna Merlan, former Jezebel editor-in-chief Emma Carmichael and the Gizmodo Media Group, which owns Jezebel and several other sites that were formerly part of Gawker Media.

-Harder famously defended Terry “Hulk Hogan” Bollea in his defamation suit against Gawker, leading to a $140 million verdict and the site getting shut down in August 2016.
+Harder famously represented Terry “Hulk Hogan” Bollea in his defamation suit against Gawker, leading to a $140 million verdict and the site getting shut down in August 2016.

 The article at the heart of the new suit, “Inside Superstar Machine, Which Ex-Members Say Is a Cult Preying on New York’s Creative Women,” includes interviews with former Superstar members who told Jezebel that the group was a “cult that preys on its members’ insecurities, exploits them financially, and isolates them.”

-Note: This piece has been updated to include Gizmodo’s statement.